rougin/dexterity/README.md

 $depot->update(99, $data);
 ```

-When using the `update` method, its logic must also be defined:
+When using the `update` method, its required logic must also be defined:

 ``` php
 namespace Acme\Depots;